Jaecoo 7 review

 Design, interior & technology

-If you stick with the petrol engine, the dashboard features an oversized gear selector that looks like it was plucked from the corpse of a Transformer, a large drive-mode dial and some physical shortcut buttons.
+If you stick with the petrol engine, the dashboard features an oversized gear selector that looks like a spare part from a Transformer, a large drive-mode dial and some physical shortcut buttons.
 The plug-in Jaecoo 7 SHS has a column-mounted gear selector and a row of buttons for the hybrid powertrain on the centre console.
+Soft-touch plastics help to give an impression of reasonable perceived quality at first glance, and overall, it feels on a par with other cars available for similar cash.

 Sat-nav, stereo and infotainment